Governments talk as Ottawa businesses plead for urgent help amid protest | CBC News

 Governments talk as Ottawa businesses plead for urgent help amid protest

-Business associations say impact of protest is a one-two gut punch along with pandemic
+Business associations say impact of protest and pandemic is a one-two gut punch

 Local business groups are calling on all three levels of government to provide immediate financial assistance to shops and restaurants affected by the protest in Ottawa that is now in its 14th day.

-The financial impact of the protest has led to an estimated loss in sales of $3 million per day at the city's busiest mall, the Rideau Centre, according to the Retail Council of Canada.
+The protest against pandemic rules across Canada has led to an estimated loss in sales of $3 million per day at the city's busiest mall, the Rideau Centre, according to the Retail Council of Canada.

+The mall closed on Jan.
+29 over health and safety concerns after it was swarmed by maskless protesters.
+Its owners don't yet know when it will reopen.

 There are no programs in place to support them and this is through no fault of their own.- Sueling Ching, Ottawa Board of Trade